gary-archer/oauth.desktopsample.final/README.md

 ### Overview

 * The completed desktop code sample using OAuth 2.0 and Open Id Connect, referenced in my blog at https://authguidance.com
-* The SPA connects (by default) to AWS Cognito and an AWS secured API
+* **The goal of this sample is to implement Open Id Connect desktop logins with best usability and reliability**

 ### Details